STORY OF A PAINTER

-Spending summers at the cottage on a lake that my great grandparents built.
+Spending summers at a cottage on a lake that my great grandparents built.
 You will see variations of the view from our pier in several of my waterscapes.
 I don't paint from a photograph; exact accuracy of reproduction of that scene has never really interested me.
-Its how it made me feel that I want to share with you.
-I paint to share the sound of waves, the faint smell of last night's bonfire mixed with the fresh northern lake air, and sun warming me from the outside in, and the comfort only found in the predictability of a home built and sustained with love.
-This is what I want to leave with you, and I hope that you feel it too.
+It's how it made me feel that I want to share with you.
+I paint to share the sound of waves, the faint smell of last night's bonfire mixed with the fresh northern lake air, and the sun warming me from the outside in.
+I share the comfort only found in the predictability of a home built and sustained with love.
+This is what I want to leave with you, and I hope that you feel it, too.

 "If you could say it with words, there would be no reason to paint."

 I love meeting new artists, art lovers, and new collectors.
 I love catching up with those who have purchased my work in the past!
 However, I will be taking a break for the remainder of the year.